Tim Cate

-Timothy Alexander Cate (born September 30, 1997) is an American professional baseball pitcher in the Washington Nationals organization.
+Timothy Alexander Cate (born September 30, 1997) is an American professional baseball pitcher who is a free agent.

 Cate pitched in college for the University of Connecticut Huskies.
 He was a second-round draft 65th pick of the Washington Nationals in the 2018 Major League Baseball draft.

-Career

 Amateur career

-Cate grew up in Connecticut and attended Howell Cheney Technical High School, where he was a pitcher and outfielder.
+Cate grew up in Manchester, Connecticut and attended Howell Cheney Technical High School, where he was a pitcher and outfielder.
 Despite having a damaged ulnar collateral ligament of the elbow in his dominant left arm, Cate participated in a December 2013 showcase for the University of Connecticut as a junior and was invited to pitch for the program after high school.
 After undergoing Tommy John surgery, Cate elected not to take the 2014 spring season at Cheney Tech off, simply batting and throwing right-handed.

 While at Connecticut, Cate pitched for USA Baseball's collegiate team in 2016 and 2017.
 In 2017, he briefly played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 In 2018, his season was interrupted by discomfort in his left arm that led the Huskies to shut him down before he returned at the end of the spring.
 Across three seasons as a Huskie, Cate pitched to a 2.99 ERA in 37 games, starting 32.